Franchise Tax Definition

 Some states impose a franchise tax only on certain industries.
 For example, franchise taxes in Hawaii, Iowa, Maine, South Dakota, Vermont, and Virginia apply only to financial institutions.
 In Maryland, only public utility companies must pay a franchise tax.

-The types of business entities that pay franchise taxes varies significantly by state.
+The types of business entities that pay franchise taxes vary significantly by state.
 For example, Minnesota’s franchise tax applies only to C corporations, but Texas imposes its franchise tax on a wider range of businesses, including all partnership types.

 Foreign Entities